AFL Cape York House Foundation

 Building Positive Futures for young Indigenous Australians

-To build an enduring program we have established AFL Cape York House Foundation to support the work of AFL Cape York Ltd, particularly AFL Cape York House.
-The Foundation’s purpose is to ‘relieve the poverty, suffering, distress, misfortune and helplessness experience by Indigenous people including through the delivery of residential and outreach programs…’
+To build an enduring program we have established AFL Cape York House Foundation to support the work of AFL Cape York Ltd, particularly AFL Cape York House for boys and girls.
+The Foundation’s purpose is to ‘support students and families participating in AFL Cape York coordinated programs in the areas of Education, Well Being Support, AFL Pathways, Careers, Transition, Residential Care and Outreach Programs.’

 The Foundation is endorsed as a Deductible Gift Recipient and registered with the Australian Not for Profit and Charities Commission.